kissdaniel/lattics/docs/source/examples/drug_treatment/drug_treatment.rst

 First, we load the ``lattics`` package and create a ``Simulation`` object and a ``HomogeneousSpace`` object.
 We use a 1-hour time step for the agents' simulation and a 30-second time step for the substrate (drug) simulation.

-For practical reasons, the volume of the simulation space is set to 2.7 × 10\ :sup:`7` μm\ :sup:`3` (corresponding to a virtual cubic space of 300 μm × 300 μm × 300 μm).
-This choice primarily determines the maximum cell capacity, thus influencing the simulation speed.
-Given the agent volumes (see below), this space will accommodate a maximum of 8000 agents, a simulation that should take no more than a few minutes on an average personal computer.
+For practical reasons, ensuring compatibility with subsequent 2D slice-based simulations, the volume of the computational space is fixed at 8.4375 × 10\ :sup:`6` μm\ :sup:`3`.
+This corresponds to a 15 μm thick slice of a 750 μm × 750 μm region, deliberately chosen to facilitate direct comparison between the initial virtual model and its future 2D cross-section.
+This choice of volume primarily determines the maximum cell capacity, thus influencing the simulation speed.
+Given the agent volumes (see below), this space will accommodate a maximum of 2500 agents, a simulation that should take no more than a few minutes on an average personal computer.

 .. code-block:: python